StackVista/stackstate-docs/configure/security/authentication/file.md

 ## File-based authentication

-In case no external authentication provider can be used you can use the file based authentication.
-This requires pre-configuring every user of StackState in the configuration file and (upon a change) a restart of StackState.
+In case no external authentication provider can be used, you can use file based authentication.
+This will require every StackState user to be pre-configured in the configuration file.
+For every change made to a user in the configuration file, StackState must be restarted.

-Here is an example to have 3 users, `admin-demo`, `power-user-demo` and `guest-demo`, with the default roles Administrator, Power user and Guest.
+If you want to have 3 users, `admin-demo`, `power-user-demo` and `guest-demo`, with the default roles Administrator, Power user and Guest.

 Passwords are stored as MD5 hashes and need to be provided as such, for example on a linux or Mac command line the `md5sum` or `md5` tools can be used.